siddhiguptaa/siddhiguptaa/README.md

 I'm a Web Developer and occasional UI/UX Designer who loves making high-quality websites and applications.
 I'm a college student and I also love Physics, and want to learn more about how the Universe works.

 Fascinated by everything that's CS related.

+My activities are much beyond my stream of education. ⚡ I am involved in a lot of organizational works in college related to clubs, hackathons, fests and workshops and helped in building many communities from scratch.

 Besides programming I enjoy 🏊 swimming, 🎮 gaming and 🏸 professional badminton.